inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Meters classify the packets based on the temporal characteristics of their arrival.
-The arrival rate of packets is compared to an allowed traffic profile, and packets are decided to be green (in-profile) or red (out-of-profile).
-Some meters apply more than two conformance level, e.g. in three color meters the partially conforming packets are classified as yellow.
+The arrival rate of packets is compared to an allowed traffic profile, and packets are either marked as green (in-profile) or red (out-of-profile).
+Some meters apply more than two conformance levels.
+For example, in three-color meters, packets that partially conform are classified as yellow.

 The allowed traffic profile is usually specified by a token bucket.
-In this model, a bucket is filled in with tokens with a specified rate, until it reaches its maximum capacity.
+In this model, a bucket is filled with tokens at a specified rate until it reaches its maximum capacity.
 When a packet arrives, the bucket is examined.
-If it contains at least as many tokens as the length of the packet, then that tokens are removed, and the packet marked as conforming to the traffic profile.
-If the bucket contains less tokens than needed, it left unchanged, but the packet marked as non-conforming.
+If it contains at least as many tokens as the length of the packet, then those tokens are removed, and the packet is marked as conforming to the traffic profile.
+If the bucket contains fewer tokens than needed, it is left unchanged, but the packet is marked as non-conforming.

-Meters has two modes: color-blind and color-aware.
+Meters have two modes: color-blind and color-aware.
 In color-blind mode, the color assigned by a previous meter does not affect the classification of the packet in subsequent meters.
-In color-aware mode, the color of the packet can not be changed to a less conforming color: if a packet is classified as non-conforming by a meter, it also handled as non-conforming in later meters in the data path.
+In color-aware mode, the color of the packet cannot be changed to a less conforming color.
+If a packet is classified as non-conforming by any meter, it is also handled as non-conforming in subsequent meters in the data path.

 .. important::

-   Meters take into account the length of the IP packet only, L2 headers are omitted from the length calculation.
-If they receive a packet which is not an IP datagram and does not encapsulate an IP datagram, an error occurs.
+   Meters take into account the length of the IP packet only; L2 headers are omitted from the length calculation.
+If they receive a packet that is not an IP datagram and does not encapsulate an IP datagram, an error occurs.

 TokenBucketMeter
 ^^^^^^^^^^^^^^^^

 The :ned:`TokenBucketMeter` module implements a simple token bucket meter.
-The module has two output, one for green packets, and one for red packets.
+The module has two outputs: one for green packets and one for red packets.
 When a packet arrives, the gained tokens are added to the bucket, and the number of tokens equal to the size of the packet are subtracted.

-Packets are classified according to two parameters, Committed Information Rate (:math:`cir`), Committed Burst Size (:math:`cbs`), to be either green, or red.
+Packets are classified according to two parameters: Committed Information Rate (:math:`cir`) and Committed Burst Size (:math:`cbs`), as either green or red.

-Green traffic is guaranteed to be under :math:`cir*(t_1-t_0)+8*cbs` in every :math:`[t_0,t_1]` interval.
+Green traffic is guaranteed to be under :math:`cir \cdot (t_1 - t_0) + 8 \cdot cbs` in
+every :math:`[t_0,t_1]` interval.

 SingleRateThreeColorMeter
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The :ned:`SingleRateThreeColorMeter` module implements a Single Rate Three Color Meter (RFC 2697).
-The module has three output for green, yellow, and red packets.
+The module has three outputs: green, yellow, and red packets.

-Packets are classified according to three parameters, Committed Information Rate (:math:`cir`), Committed Burst Size (:math:`cbs`), and Excess Burst Size (:math:`ebs`), to be either green, yellow or red.
-The green traffic is guaranteed to be under :math:`cir*(t_1-t_0)+8*cbs`, while the green+yellow traffic to be under :math:`cir*(t_1-t_0)+8*(cbs+ebs)` in every :math:`[t_0,t_1]` interval.
+Packets are classified according to three parameters: Committed Information Rate (:math:`cir`), Committed Burst Size (:math:`cbs`), and Excess Burst Size (:math:`ebs`), as either green, yellow, or red.
+The green traffic is guaranteed to be under :math:`cir \cdot (t_1 - t_0) + 8 \cdot cbs` while the green+yellow traffic is guaranteed to be under :math:`cir \cdot (t_1 - t_0) + 8 \cdot (cbs + ebs)` in every :math:`[t_0,t_1]` interval.

 TwoRateThreeColorMeter
 ^^^^^^^^^^^^^^^^^^^^^^

 The :ned:`TwoRateThreeColorMeter` module implements a Two Rate Three Color Meter (RFC 2698).
-The module has three output gates for the green, yellow, and red packets.
+The module has three output gates for green, yellow, and red packets.

-It classifies the packets based on two rates, Peak Information Rate (:math:`pir`) and Committed Information Rate (:math:`cir`), and their associated burst sizes (:math:`pbs` and :math:`cbs`) to be either green, yellow or red.
-The green traffic is under :math:`pir*(t_1-t_0)+8*pbs` and :math:`cir*(t_1-t_0)+8*cbs`, the yellow traffic is under :math:`pir*(t_1-t_0)+8*pbs` in every :math:`[t_0,t_1]` interval.
+It classifies packets based on two rates: Peak Information Rate (:math:`pir`) and Committed Information Rate (:math:`cir`) and their associated burst sizes (:math:`pbs` and :math:`cbs`), as either green, yellow, or red.
+The green traffic is guaranteed to be under :math:`pir \cdot (t_1 - t_0) + 8 \cdot pbs` and :math:`cir \cdot (t_1 - t_0) + 8 \cdot cbs`, the yellow traffic is guaranteed to be under :math:`pir \cdot (t_1 - t_0) + 8 \cdot pbs` in every :math:`[t_0,t_1]` interval.

 .. _ug:sec:diffserv:markers:

 Markers
 ~~~~~~~

-DSCP markers sets the codepoint of the crossing packets.
+DSCP markers set the codepoint of the crossing packets.
 The codepoint
 determines the further processing of the packet in the router or in the
 core of the DiffServ domain.

-The :ned:`DscpMarker` module sets the DSCP field (lower six bit of
+The :ned:`DscpMarker` module sets the DSCP field (lower six bits of
 TypeOfService/TrafficClass) of IP datagrams to the value specified by
 the :par:`dscps` parameter.
-The :par:`dscps` parameter is a space
+The :par:`dscps` parameter is a space-separated
-separated list of codepoints.
-You can specify a different value for each
+list of codepoints.
+You can specify a different value for each input gate:
-input gate; packets arrived at the :math:`i^{th}` input gate are marked
+packets arrived at the :math:`i^{th}` input gate are marked with the
-with the :math:`i^{th}` value.
-If there are fewer values, than gates,
+:math:`i^{th}` value.
+If there are fewer values than gates, the last one
-then the last one is used for extra gates.
+is used for extra gates.

 The DSCP values are enumerated in the :file:`DSCP.msg` file.
 You can
 use both names and integer values in the :par:`dscps` parameter.

-For example the following lines are equivalent:
+For example, the following lines are equivalent: